InitRunner

 Full Example Catalog

-Every example below can be inspected with initrunner examples info <name> and cloned with initrunner examples clone <name>.
+Every example below can be previewed with initrunner examples show <name> and copied with initrunner examples copy <name>.
 Source files are also available in the GitHub examples directory.

 Role Examples